Haulotte HA16 RTJ Pro – a diesel boom lift built to perform

 The Haulotte HA16 RTJ Pro diesel boom lift is an excellent hire choice for a range of working at height applications, not just construction.

-These include facilities maintenance, site inspection and surveying, art installation, demolition preparation, landscaping and tree surgery.
+These include facilities and maintenance, site inspection and surveying, art installation, demolition preparation, landscaping and tree surgery.

 JMS is a national access hire service, with depots in Harpenden, Hertfordshire, and Leeds, West Yorkshire.